 As early adulthood approaches, an increase in separation between parent and child naturally begins.
-The following programs and workshops provide teens with control over decisions in their life while knowing they are supported and guided to make good choices.
+The following programs provide teens with control over decisions in their lives, while knowing they are supported and guided to make good choices.

-Transitions: Helping our children become aware of triggers that cause them stress and brainstorming skills to cope with those triggers provides timeless skills.
-Programs held for transitions to middle school, high school and college.
+Transitions: Helping our children become aware of triggers that cause them stress, and brainstorming skills to cope with those triggers provides timeless skills.
+Programs held for middle school, high school and college.

-Healthy Relationships: Socially and emotionally children begin to separate more from their parents as they are either getting ready to, or are transitioning into the “larger world.”
-During this stage it is important to encourage children to feel confident in themselves and their values, trusting their decisions to avoid risky behaviours and relationships.
+Healthy Relationships: Socially and emotionally, children begin to separate more from their parents as they are either getting ready to, or are transitioning into the “larger world.”
+During this stage it is important to encourage children to feel confident in themselves and their values, trusting their decisions to avoid risky behaviors and relationships.

 From childhood through young adulthood we want to help children feel good in their own skin and to be able to appreciate and value their own differences.
 We nurture them through various anxieties and help them manage and alleviate the stresses that come with them.
 Early on we educate youth by establishing expectations and setting boundaries and, when necessary, implementing the appropriate consequences.
 Balancing children’s need for autonomy with the need for parental supervision can start as early as the toddler years and truly never ends, because parenting never really ends, it simply shifts.
 RYC programs provide parents and caregivers with great exposure and resources to help children through some of the more prominent transitions in their development.